ninjaframework/ninja-db/README.md

 - Fast jdbc access via Hikari connection pool
 - Support for many jdbc libraries like jdbi and many more

+**Note:**
+Ninja-db is designed to be extensible.
+Currently we only support jdbi.
+But it is straight forward to add JPA, ebean or any other relational access framework.
+PRs welcome!

 Quickstart with JDBI
 ====================